 Prediction of the biologic dose produced by OXM.
 To estimate the biologic effect of OXM, we considered that, to a first order, the most important physical quantity that can be used to predict the biologic tissue damage after minibeam exposure is the valley dose.
-Whereas cells exposed to minibeam peak doses may be completely sterilized, the cells surviving in a nearby valley may migrate and repopulate to repair the organ.
-This relies on the assumption of a maximum distance over which such repair can occur, which we estimate to be 350 μm based on the experimental data showing tolerance of CNS tissue to 700-μm-width minibeams.
-In that data, the maximum distance between a cell in the middle of a minibeam peak and the nearest valley would be thus approximately 350-μm.
-Second, we implemented these assumptions in a computer model to predict the biologic dose that analyzed the Monte-Carlo-simulated absorbed dose distributions and, for each dose point, searched for the minimum dose in a local region with radius of 350 μm about that point, i.e., the dose in the nearest valley.
+Whereas cells exposed to minibeam peak doses may be completely sterilized, the cells surviving in a nearby valley are expected to migrate and repopulate to repair the organ.
+This mechanism relies on the assumption of a maximum distance over which such repair can occur, which we estimate to be 350 μm based on the experimental data5 showing tolerance of CNS tissue to 700-μm-width minibeams.
+In that data, the maximum distance between a cell in the middle of a minibeam peak and the nearest valley would thus be approximately 350 μm.
+We implemented these assumptions.
+For each dose point, the computer model also searched for the minimum dose in a local region with a radius of 350 μm about that point, i.e., the dose in the nearest valley.
 Using this simple model, we compared the predicted biologic dose for orthovoltage minibeams against that of orthovoltage broad-beams and megavoltage broad-beams.
 The predicted biologic dose for broad beams was assumed to be identical to their physical dose.